SweeprFi/agent-wallet/packages/aw-tool-enso/README.md

 ---

 ### 2. **`lit-action.ts`**

-Contains the main logic for executing a Lit Action to perform ECDSA signing operations.
+Contains the main logic for executing a Lit Action to perform an Enso route.

-#### Key Features:
+#### Key Features

-- **PKP Info Retrieval**: Fetches PKP details (token ID, Ethereum address, public key) from the PubkeyRouter contract
+- **PKP Info Retrieval**: Fetches PKP details (token ID, Ethereum address, public key) from the PubkeyRouter contract.
-- **Delegatee Validation**: Verifies that the session signer is a valid delegatee for the PKP
-- **Policy Enforcement**: Validates message prefixes against the allowed prefixes in the policy
+- **Input Validation**: Validates inputs against the policy defined in the PKP Tool Registry.
+- **Find the best route between 2 tokens**: Returns the best possible route between two tokens on specified chain.
+- **Gas Estimation**: Estimates gas limits and fees for the transaction.
-- **Message Signing**: Signs messages using the PKP's public key via Lit Actions
+- **Transaction Creation**: Creates and signs the transaction using the PKP public key.
-- **Error Handling**: Comprehensive error handling and response formatting
+- **Broadcasting**: Sends the signed transaction to the network.

 ---

 ### 3. **`policy.ts`**

-Defines and validates the ECDSA signing policy schema using Zod.
+Defines and validates the Enso policy schema using Zod.

-#### Key Features:
+#### Key Features

 - **Policy Schema**: Validates policy fields:
   - `type`: Must be 'SignEcdsa'
   - `version`: Policy version string